IoT (Internet of Things) is transforming the way we manage our buildings. And with the current move to hybrid work, it is more useful than ever.

 To begin with, what do we mean by Energy IoT?

 In the case of energy management in buildings, we talk of Energy IoT.
-Those sensors, software and advanced technologies that connect and share the energy data of your buildings.
+Those sensors, software, and advanced technologies connect and share the energy data of your buildings.

 Let’s create a hypothetical scenario to illustrate the energy IoT more clearly.
 Imagine you own a 10-storey building, and the electricity bills you receive have not changed after implementing the hybrid working model.
 The building has fewer users per day than pre-COVID, and it still consumes the same energy.

 With your lighting system connected to the IoT and your occupancy monitoring system, you find that there are hours with fewer occupants, and some areas have fallen into disuse.
 You already have the information you need to schedule your LED lights to be turned on and off.

 In parallel, your smart-meter system connected to your EMS (Energy Management System) detects consumption peaks where there were none before.
 These peaks have led to a higher level of energy consumption, which translates into a significant increase in your electricity bill.
 This information has also allowed you to detect an anomaly in the office supplies warehouse!